ITorrenteP/good-hamburguer/good-hamburger/README.md

 - You can only add one of each extra item (Fries, Soft Drink, etc.) per order
 - These restrictions are enforced in the UI, but there's no backend validation

-**Images:**
-- Product images are loaded from external URLs (Freepik).
-If those URLs go down, the images won't load.
-In production you'd want to host these yourself.

-**Discount Logic:**
-- Discounts are calculated based on specific combinations.
-The highest applicable discount is applied (20% > 15% > 10% > 0%)
-- Only one discount can be applied at a time, even if multiple rules could match

-**No Backend:**
-- This is a frontend-only demo.
-There's no user authentication, payment processing, or order management system.
-It's just the UI and client-side logic.

 ## Project Structure

 The main code is in `src/app/`: